dmaher42/athens-game-starter/README.md

 3. Local path `draco/` (relative to your deployment)
 4. Google's hosted CDN (fallback)

-To self-host the decoder (recommended to avoid ad blocker issues), download the contents of the [Draco `decoders/` folder](https://www.gstatic.com/draco/versioned/decoders/1.5.6/) and either:
+To self-host the decoder (recommended to avoid ad blocker issues), run `npm install` (or `npm run download:draco`) to pull down the official decoder bundle into `public/draco/`.
+You can override the download source by setting `DRACO_DECODER_URL` before invoking the script.
+After the files exist,
+either:

-1. Place them in `public/draco/`, then set the environment variable `VITE_DRACO_DECODER_PATH=/draco/` when running the dev server or build.
+1. Set the environment variable `VITE_DRACO_DECODER_PATH=/draco/` when running the dev server or build.
 2. Expose a global in your HTML before the app boots:

    ```html